 An approach to plotting a pathway to meaning-making and success as a professional

-- Ideation, prototyping and decision making practices to aid you in evaluating different career paths and multiple careers
+- Ideas for evaluating different career paths and multiple careers

 Practical skills and exercises for investigating alternatives and life and career "prototypes"

 What is it you really want out of the life that your Stanford education is making available to you?
 Have more questions than answers?
 Have too many ideas for your career - or not enough?
 Wondering how to weave together what really fits you, is doable, and will be satisfying and meaningful?
 Then join us for Designing the Professional.
 All graduate students are invited - from both technical and non-technical disciplines.